7 Most Popular Hairless Cat Breeds

 They are affectionate and love attention, making them great cuddle companions.
 However, they do get lonely and can be needy.
 They do not handle being left alone for long periods of time.
 When choosing a hairless breed, be prepared to dedicate a lot of time to it and also provide them with other cats or pets to interact with.

 Their lack of fur makes their skin more vulnerable to the weather and means they have trouble maintaining their body temperature.
 They get cold very easily and need to wear jumpers in winter.
-They are prone to sunburn and overheating in summer so need to be kept cool and in the shade.
+They are prone to sunburn and overheating in summer so they need to be kept cool and in the shade.
 For these reasons, it is best that your hairless cat lives indoors.

-Grooming hairless cats involves regular baths to remove the build up of oils on their skin.
+Grooming hairless cats involves regular baths to remove the build-up of oils on their skin.
 If not cleaned off, these oils can cause skin irritations.
 They are also prone to ear infections and need their ears regularly cleaned out.

 Hairless Cat Breeds

-The following breeds of cat are hairless…
+The following breeds of cats are hairless…

 Bambinos are very active and love to play with their humans, despite their tiny legs.
 They are friendly and love to cuddle.
 They have kitten-like personalities.
 They don’t get too attached to one human, happy to share their love between all family members.